ruslo/CGold/docs/first-step/run-executable.rst

 ------------------------

 In this section we will build and run the ``foo`` executable.
-You can do it by opening the project in an IDE or by using the command line (It doesn't matter how project was generated earlier: by using either the GUI or CLI version of CMake).
+You can do it by opening the project in an IDE or by using the command line (it doesn't matter how the project was generated earlier: by using either the GUI or CLI version of CMake).

 .. toctree::
   :maxdepth: 2